Skip to content

 www

 • Do not include “www” in web addresses.
 Browsers add the prefix automatically.
-This differs from the AP Stylebook, which includes it in order to be clear to an audience that may not be digitally literate.
+This aligns with the AP Stylebook’s recommendation that if it is not necessary for your platform, you don’t need to use it.
+Always check links before including them in copy.
 Always check links before including them in copy.

 Wide Expand answer